Multilabel Prototype Generation for Data Reduction in k-Nearest Neighbour classification: Prototype Generation in the multilabel space

 The considered multiclass PG strategies---the Chen method as well as the different RSP versions---constitute representative examples of the so-called \textit{space splitting} policy~\citep{CastellanosValeroMasCalvoZaragoza:SOCO:PGString}, which typically follows a two-step approach: a first stage, \textit{space partitioning}, divides the feature space of the multiclass set $\mathcal{T}_{mc}$ into different regions using certain heuristics; after that, the \textit{prototype merging} stage computes new prototypes from each region attending to different criteria, producing the reduced set $\mathcal{R}_{mc}$.
 The existing PG strategies under this framework, therefore, essentially differ in the particular splitting and prototype generation heuristics considered.

 In the specific case of the Chen and RSP PG families, the aforementioned heuristics depict some similarities.
-In this regard, we first present the particular approach followed by the Chen method in Algorithm~\ref{alg:ChenMethod}, aided by the graphical illustration in Figure~\ref{fig:Multiclass_Chen}, for then commenting the different points on which the three RSP strategies differ from it.
+In this regard, we first present the particular approach followed by the Chen method in Algorithm~\ref{alg:ChenMethod}, aided by the graphical illustration in Figure~\ref{fig:Multiclass_Chen}, for then commenting on the different points on which the three RSP strategies differ from it.

-As it may be checked in the algorithm, the method iteratively divides the feature space of $\mathcal{T}_{mc}$ into $n_{d}$---user parameter---disjoint subsets which are denoted as $\mathcal{C}_{mc}(i)$ where $\bigcup_{i=1}^{n_d}\mathcal{C}_{mc}(i) = \mathcal{T}_{mc}$.
+As it may be observed in the algorithm, the method iteratively divides the feature space of $\mathcal{T}_{mc}$ into $n_{d}$---user parameter---disjoint subsets which are denoted as $\mathcal{C}_{mc}(i)$ where $\bigcup_{i=1}^{n_d}\mathcal{C}_{mc}(i) = \mathcal{T}_{mc}$.
 For that, the largest subset in each iteration is divided in two attending to the distance between the two farthest prototypes in it.
 Eventually, for each of the $n_{d}$ regions, a new prototype is obtained as the median of the features of the elements in it and labelled after the most common class.
 Hence, the size of the resulting reduced set equals the number of partitions selected by the user, \textit{i.e.}, $|\mathcal{R}_{mc}|=n_{d}$.

-The RSP family, as commented, builds upon the Chen proposal by modifying some of the space partitioning and/or prototype merging stages.
+The RSP family, as commented, builds upon Chen's proposal by modifying some of the space partitioning and/or prototype merging stages.
 The first RSP version---RSP1---considers the Chen algorithm prone to discard underrepresented classes due to its prototype merging policy (lines 16-18 in Algorithm~\ref{alg:ChenMethod}).
 Thus, instead of computing a single prototype for each of the $n_{d}$ regions and labelling them after the most represented class in each partition, RSP1 only merges prototypes sharing the same label.
-Hence, each region is now represented by more than a single prototype, more precisely, as many as the number of classes it contains.
+Hence, each region is now represented by as many prototypes as the number of classes it contains.
 In this case, therefore, the size of the reduced set may not be known in advance but accomplishes $|\mathcal{R}_{mc}|\geq n_{d}$.